KamiCrit/Discord-High-School-Fleet/guide/Submission Guide.md

 From most to least

 1) Anime OP's and ED's
-2) General Japanese Music (music should have Japanese lyrics)
+1) General Japanese Music (music should have Japanese lyrics)
-3) Anime OP and ED remixes (but not meme remixes, radio's hold final say if the remix is too meme-y)
+1) Anime OP and ED remixes (but not meme remixes, radio's hold final say if the remix is too meme-y)
-4) Anime OST
+1) Anime OST

+## What's not acceptable?

+* Overly long songs, under 6mins is preferred.
+* Album dumps, we are looking for the best songs not just more songs.
+Quality over quantity.
+* English covers of Japanese songs.
+* Songs that don't fall into any of the "What's acceptable" catagories. #LoopHoles

 ## How should my submission be formatted?

 Like so!
-Note the double line spacing.
+Note the double line spacing and English song titles.

 ```
 # KamiCrit

-## Music (or what ever you want to categorize your songs as)
+## Music (or whatever you want to categories your songs as)

 High School Fleet